-There is no reference to the right to an adequate standard of living or to any other human rights-either domestic or international-in Ontario's 2008 Breaking the Cycle: A Poverty Reduction Strategy, the Poverty Reduction Act (2009)5 or the recent Realizing Our Potential: Ontario's Poverty Reduction Strategy (2014-2019).
-Ontario's Long Term Affordable Housing Strategy makes no reference to Ontario's obligations to ensure the right to adequate housing under the ICESCR, making only passing reference to the right to equal treatment without
+There is no reference to the right to an adequate standard of living or to any other human rights-either domestic or international-in Ontario's 2008 Breaking the Cycle: A Poverty Reduction Strategy (Government of Ontario, 2008), the Poverty Reduction Act (2009) or the recent Realizing Our Potential: Ontario's Poverty Reduction Strategy: 2014-2019 (Government of Ontario, 2014).
+Ontario's Long Term Affordable Housing Strategy (Ministry of Municipal Affairs and Housing, 2010) makes no reference to Ontario's obligations to ensure the right to adequate housing under the ICESCR, making only passing reference to the right to equal treatment without discrimination.
+The Strong Communities through Affordable Housing Act (2011) makes no reference at all to human rights.